Ice cream

 Image

-There is just one rule about what you can choose, and here it is:
+There is only one rule about what you can choose, and here it is: your ice cream selection can't include a combination that someone else has chosen.

-This means that if someone has chosen Banana and Citrus I cannot then go and choose all three but I could choose to have Apricot on its own.
+This means that if someone has chosen Banana and Citrus, I can't have all three flavours, but I could choose to have any one of the three flavours on its own.

 Raj, the third child, chooses Citrus.